johndel/Rails-Simple-CMS/README.md

 For adding / editing images, javascripts and css, go to **app/assets/** and add them under the folder pages.

 ### Edit to fit your needs / Developer's guide
 The database has a general purpose table ( [EAV](http://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model) ) with the name **settings**.
-I've created some projects which has a sidebar included and I've added it here.
-You can store anything you feel good in here and fit in your project.
+I've created some projects which have a sidebar included and I've added it here.
+You can store anything you feel good in here and fits in your project.

 **Menus** and **pages** is a typical many-to-many database relationship with the association table named **page_menu_mappings**.
 It also has a typical CRUD users table and a mercury_image for storing images for mercury editor.
 That's it!
 For now...